V4Fire/Client/src/base/b-virtual-scroll-new/README.md

     class: this.provide.classes({'virtual-scroll-item': true})
   })
   ```

-- Can I use only `shouldPerformDataRequest` and not use `shouldStopRequestingData`?

-  Hypothetically, you can.
-However, this may cause issues with the `done` slot and the `lifecycleDone` event; they will not work correctly.
-Therefore, it is strongly recommended to separate the logic into whether data should be loaded now (`shouldPerformDataRequest`) and whether data loading is completed (all data is loaded) (`shouldStopRequestingData`).

 - Can I set `chunkSize` to 10 if the request returns 89 items at a time?